jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Checking out some commits and KDiff working folder of Encircle-Language-Spec-Plan and JJs-Planning-Docs.
 - [x] ~~Try removing content with my brother's first name in it.~~

-### 2019-02-08 Done Git Migration: My Brother's First Name

-- [x] Is in some sub-project planning doc.
-- [x] I can take it out of the current version.
-- [x] Should I ask him if he is OK with it staying in the source control history or if he wants it out of there?
-- [x] Also in "2009-06 01 Encircle Language Spec Plan Part B, Sub-Projects" his first name is mentioned.
-- [x] I may be better off removing some items of history from Encircle-Language-Spec-Plan completely for this purpose.
-- [x] There is also a split up between a doc for 'in-scope' and one for 'out-of-scope'.
-- [x] It is even in this document.
-This is really difficult to unravel.
-I think I can't without harming the integrity of the change history.
-- [x] I think I am better off asking my brother.
-If there was an easy option to take it out without harming the change history…
-- [x] > Waiting on brother's response. > He's fine with it.

 ### 2020-12-03 Done Git Migration: Removing "Creator"

 - [x] Considering removal of Creator 0.4 and 0.9 from Encircle-Docs.